-Google's Schmidt says Chrome and Android not combining, also touches on Google Now for iOS [UPDATED]Alex Wagner - Senior News Editor
+Google's Schmidt says Chrome and Android not combining, also touches on Google Now for iOS [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Google Executive Chairman Eric Schmidt almost always makes an interesting comment or two when speaking in public, like when he teased the launch of Android 4.0 in 2011 or said that Android is "pretty clearly" winning its battle against iOS in 2012.
 Today that trend continues, as the former CEO dropped a couple of juicy tidbits of information while taking part in an interview at the Google Big Tent Summit in India.

 The first topic touched on by Schmidt was the possibility of a merger of Chrome and Android.
 Speculation has been flying that Google may be planning to combine the two OSes into one ever since Android head Andy Rubin left his post for another spot at Google and was replaced by Chrome and Apps SVP Sundar Pichai.
 Schmidt shot down that possibility, though, saying that Chrome and Android will "certainly going to remain separate for a very long time" since they address different issues that people may have.
 However, the executive did add that the two platforms could gain more in common as time goes on.